lewishowles/components/src/components/form/form-wrapper/form-wrapper.md

 - type: `function`
 - default: `null`

+Submit lifecycle hooks, called with submit-ready data from `useForm`.
+By submit-ready, we mean that the returned data only contains currently registered fields.
+When a field is unregistered, its value remains in `v-model`, but is excluded from submit unless a field with the same name is registered again.

-Submit lifecycle hooks, called with data from `useForm`'s own submit cycle.
-Use these for app-level side effects, such as a flash message, closing a modal, or navigating away, that live outside the inline `status` alert.
+Use these hooks for app-level side effects, such as a flash message, closing a modal, or navigating away, that live outside the inline `status` alert.

 - `onSuccess(result, formData)`: called once `onSubmit` resolves.
 - `onError(error, formData)`: called when `onSubmit` rejects, before `submitErrorsCallback` decides whether to swallow the error.